plexguide/Unraid_Intel-ARC_Deployment/README.md

 ## NOTE

 This requires Unraid 7.0 (which is in beta at this time).
-I have an AMD 7900 - 3 Intel ARC Cards - 64GB DDR 4 RAM - Two 4TB NVME Drives - 350+ TB of drives running many docker containers and have zero problems.
+I have an AMD 7900 - 3 Intel ARC Cards - 64GB DDR5 RAM - Two 4TB NVME Drives - 350+ TB of drives running many docker containers and have zero problems.
 I run no VMs nor any passthrough (which always complicates things).
 Remember, it's always at your own risk.

 ## Purpose